 How much will the additional monthly fee be for next school year?

-At this point we anticipate the fee will be 10% of your monthly rate.
+At this point we anticipate the fee will be 10% of your monthly rate (beginning with the September tuition payment; it will not be applied in August).
 The fee will be assessed and charged monthly and will be reassessed as the conditions and regulations change throughout the school year.

 The following questions will address the actual school day.